Postal Inspectors

 Insurance

-Postal Inspectors are eligible to participate in the Federal Employees Health Benefits (FEHB) Program including life insurance (FEGLI), dental and vision plans (FedVIP), flexible spending accounts (FSAFeds) and long-term care insurance (FLTCIP) programs, which provide excellent coverage and flexibility.
+Postal Inspectors are eligible to participate in the Postal Service Health Benefit (PSHB) Program including life insurance (FEGLI), dental and vision plans (FedVIP), flexible spending accounts (FSAFeds) and long-term care insurance (FLTCIP) programs, which provide excellent coverage and flexibility.
 Employee health insurance and dental and vision insurance premium contributions are not subject to most taxes.

 Additional Benefits